aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 }
 ```

-In general, opaque functions enable modular verification, as they abstract from the implementation
+In general, `opaque` functions enable modular verification, as they abstract from the implementation
 of functions, resulting in much faster verification.

-If an opaque function modifies state, it is advised to use
-the [`modifies` condition](#modifies-condition) in its specification.
-If this is omitted,
-verification of the state changes will fail.
+If an `opaque` function modifies state, it is advised to use the [`modifies` condition](#modifies-condition) in its specification.
+If this is omitted, verification of the state changes will fail.

-## Abstract Specifications
+## Abstract specifications

-The `[abstract]` property allow to specify a function such that an abstract semantics is used at the
+The `[abstract]` property allows specifying a function such that abstract semantics are used at the
-caller side which is different from the actual implementation.
+caller side that is different from the actual implementation.
 This is useful if the implementation
-is too complex for verification, and an abstract semantics is sufficient for verification goals.
+is too complex for verification, and abstract semantics are sufficient for verification goals.
-The `[concrete]` property, in turn, allows to still specify conditions which are verified against
+The `[concrete]` property, in turn, still allows specifying conditions that are verified against
-the implementation, but not used at the caller side.
+the implementation but not used at the caller side.

 Consider the following example of a hash function.
 The actual value of the hash is not relevant for
-verification of callers, and we use an [uninterpreted helper function](#uninterpreted-functions)
-delivering an arbitrary value chosen by the prover.
-We can still specify the concrete implementation
-and verify its correctness:
+verification of callers, and we use an [uninterpreted helper function](#uninterpreted-functions) delivering an arbitrary value chosen by the Move Prover.
+We can still specify the concrete implementation and verify its correctness:

 ```move
 fun hash(v: vector<u8>): u64 {